jzwart/LongLakeMetab/README.md

 # LongLakeMetab
-Data and code for analysis of physiochemical responses in Long Lake Phase I experiment
+Data and code for analysis of metabolic and physiochemical responses in Long Lake Phase I experiment